sequelmdf/advertising-campaign-analysis-python/README.md

 ## Recommendations

+## Recommendations

 Based on the analysis, future advertising strategy should prioritize TikTok Ads, particularly TikTok Search and Display, due to their stronger ROAS and lower acquisition costs.
-Google Ads may still be useful for scale because it generated the highest revenue and conversions, but its efficiency should be monitored.

-Google Ads should still be considered for scale because it generated the highest total revenue and conversions, but its efficiency should be reviewed.
-Possible opportunities include improving audience targeting, shifting budget toward stronger campaigns, and testing more engaging ad content.
+Google Ads should still be considered when the goal is to generate higher overall revenue and conversion volume, but its efficiency should be monitored.
+Opportunities for improvement include refining audience targeting, shifting budget toward stronger campaigns, and testing more engaging ad content.